 overhead shot of sliced carne asada with avocado, red onion, and limes laying next to it

-Yes.
 You may also transform this recipe into crock pot skirt steak tacos.
 The preparation and cooking time will remain same.
+However, skirt steak is a thinner cut of meat than flank steak, so the texture will be a little stringier and tender, more like shredded taco meat.

 I’ve tested the recipe with both flank and skirt steak, and the flank steak held up better to the slow cooking.
 Another option, though, would be a brisket.